AdoriZahard/hi3er/docs/index.md

 Buff | Load
 :----: | :----:
-When enemies are ignited, frozen or time-slowed, the Valkyrie deals 15% more Total DMG for 8s.
-Triggering it again refreshes its duration. | 10
-When spending at least 100/125 SP at once, all enemies take 10%/20% more Total DMG for 15s (cannot stack).
-Triggering it again resets the duration. | 15
+Physical and Elemental dmg increases by 15% for 4s after triggering Ultimate evasion | 10 Taking more than 300 Elemental dmg from the currrent valkyrie makes enemies take 20% more total dmg for 10 seconds. | 15 Time slowed enemies take 8% bonus total dmg for 4s | 5

 !!! note
-    Effective for 6.3.
+    Updated for 6.4.

 Time | Remembrance Sigil | FC Support Skill
 :----: | :----: | :----: